j3rryhu/emotion-recognition/README.md

 ## 3. Training

+First run save_image_from_fer.py to generate a folder called dataset.
 Run train.py and trained models will be stored in trained_models.

 ## 4. Implementation